Zev Farber is the CEAD’s Director

 Miles Collyer is the CEAD’s Manager, Career Development

-Alexandra Hong is the CEAD’s Project Officer, Experiential Learning
+Alexandra Hong is the CEAD’s Project Officer, Centre for Emerging Artists & Designers

-Alexandra is an interdisciplinary artist and producer whose work spans social practice, participatory engagement, multimedia, and performance.
-Her creative practice explores the ways in which art creates spaces for dialogue amid hardened ideologies, and suggests unexpected ways to perceive the world.
+Her artistic practice is interested in exploring liminal places, questioning ways of gaining knowledge, and creating spaces for dialogue amid harden ideologies.
 She is a co-founding director of art collective, Madeleine Co., and board member of Bump Television, a public access online television channel.
-Alexandra’s work has been shown in Nuit Blanche Toronto, Luminato Festival, the Ryerson Image Centre, and presented internationally in South Korea, China, and Finland.
+Alexandra’s work has been shown with CBC Arts, Nuit Blanche Toronto, the Ryerson Image Centre, and presented internationally in South Korea, China, and Finland.

 Farihah Shah is the CEAD’s Program Coordinator, Experiential Learning Placements

-Farihah is a contemporary lens-based artist originally from Edmonton, Alberta.
-She holds a BHRM from York University and a BFA in Photography with a minor in Integrated Media from OCAD University.
-Her practice explores issues of racial identity, constructed and natural landscapes, personal and collective memory, and private and public spaces.
-She has exhibited in galleries in Finland, Germany, Scotland, South Korea and Canada and was a featured artist on CBC Arts' online series This Art Works!
+She is a contemporary lens-based artist who holds a BHRM from York University and a BFA in Photography with a minor in Integrated Media from OCAD University.
+Her practice explores issues of racial identity, land and collective memory.
+She is a member of Gallery 44 and Women Photograph and has been show internationally in North America, Asia and Europe.
 In addition to her photography practice, she has 5 years of experience as a corporate recruiter.

-Zviko Mhakayakora is the CEAD’s Special Projects Coordinator, Design4
+Zviko Mhakayakora is the CEAD’s Special Projects Coordinator, Centre for Emerging Artists & Designers

 Farah Yusuf is the CEAD’s Outreach Coordinator, Career Development